lars1050/csc321-s25/09_strategy/README.md

 9. (issue #7) Reconfigure the robot you just made by setting the movement to omni and the sensing to touch (i.e. use the setters).
 Test that it works.

 10. (issue #8) Often industrial robots are fixed and cannot move (except for their arms).
 Make a new MoveStrategy called `MoveFixed`.
 In the move function, print something like "Fixed.
 No change in position."
-Make another reconfigurable robot that uses a camera and is fixed.
+It still returns a Point, which should be (0,0).
+Make another Reconfigurable robot (i.e. instantiate Reconfigurable) that uses a camera and is fixed.

 I think you get the point now!